Break up the silos – Connecting regions to the TEN-T corridors

 - TENTacle: Multi-level governance for CNCs in order to involve the relevant players and maintain constructive dialogue

-– The NSB CoRe project is undertaking an ambitious perspective to combine spatial planning and transport planning towards a transnational vision, explained Malla Paajanen lead partner representative at the Helsinki-Uusimaa Regional Council.
+– The NSB CoRe project is undertaking an ambitious perspective to combine spatial planning and transport planning towards a transnational vision, Ms Malla Paajanen lead partner representative at the Helsinki-Uusimaa Regional Council, explained.

 – The silos between the different levels of actors need to be broken up and actions and funding possibilities need to be better coordinated and streamlined, said Bocks.